-Degree Classification – 2.2 or equivalent
+Degree Classification – Bachelors degree or equivalent (minimum 2.2 or international equivalent)

 Degree Subject – Non Law degree (for UK Study)